tinylib/msgp/README.md

  - Like most serializers, `chan` and `func` fields are ignored, as well as non-exported fields.
  - Methods are only generated for `struct` definitions.
 Chances are that we will keep things this way.
  - Encoding of `interface{}` is limited to built-ins or types that have explicit encoding methods.
  - _Maps must have `string` keys._ This is intentional (as it preserves JSON interop.)
 Although non-string map keys are not explicitly forbidden by the MessagePack standard, many serializers impose this restriction.
 (This restriction also means *any* well-formed `struct` can be de-serialized into a `map[string]interface{}`.)
+The only exception to this rule is that the deserializers will allow you to read map keys encoded as `bin` types, due to the fact that some legacy encodings permitted this.
+(However, those values will still be cast to Go `string`s, and they will be converted to `str` types when re-encoded.
+It is the responsibility of the user to ensure that map keys are UTF-8 safe in this case.)
+The same rules hold true for JSON translation.
  - All variable-length objects (maps, strings, arrays, extensions, etc.) cannot have more than `(1<<32)-1` elements.

 If the output compiles, then there's a pretty good chance things are fine.
 (Plus, we generate tests for you.) *Please, please, please* file an issue if you think the generator is writing broken code.